 So, when it comes to the weight factor, crop camera wins in the battle of Full frame Vs Crop camera.

 Using an expensive full frame camera alone will not help you to improve your photographs.
-You should learn image composition, lighting and understand your camera properly.
+You should learn all the photography basic stuffs like exposure, image composition, lighting and understand your camera properly.